 What are the changes since the 1st of August 2018?

 - Contracts for Difference (CFDs): a restriction on the marketing, distribution or sale of CFDs to retail investors.
-This restriction consists of: leverage limits on opening positions; a margin close out rule on a per account basis; a negative balance protection on a per account basis; preventing the use of incentives by a CFD provider; and a firm specific risk warning delivered in a standardised way.
+This restriction consists of: leverage limits on opening positions; a margin closeout rule on a per-account basis; negative balance protection on a per-account basis; preventing the use of incentives by a CFD provider; and a firm-specific risk warning delivered in a standardised way.

 This means that Binary Options are effectively banned while CFDs are dramatically changed under the new regulations.

 From the 1st of August 2018, the five changes to CFDs include: